 The health of a show is in the quality of exhibitors and the service offered to the visitors.
 As the circle of expansion became a circle of defeat; both visitor and exhibitor became exhausted with the situation, the shows began to slip, and we know many of you are still reeling from oversubscribed and under-attended shows.

 My feeling is this: with three excellent venues; sixty-first class exhibitors who take possession of the ethos of the event; we will prosper.
 With a massive marketing interaction, we will become known for quality and integrity.
-I am not interested in going far from my Nottingham base (I will explain my logic with Cheltenham in another post) I am determined to build a vast and dedicated visitor attendance.
+I am not interested in going far from the Nottingham base (I will explain my logic with Cheltenham in another post) I am determined to build a vast and dedicated visitor attendance.
 Work with me, share this post, share our promotions, become prosperous and make LizianEvents your events.
+I feel the sentiment is to ‘Celebrate Life – Become a Well Being’.
 Is it better to attend one profitable event or five which make a loss?
-I do not need a map of Great Britain on my website.
+I do not need a map of Great Britain on the website.
 I need one unseen word ~ Success.
 I do not want to impress with an alphabet of venues.
 I need us to be associated with another word; ‘Prestige.’